Eunijoy/report-generator/README.md

 # report-generator
-This repo will show you my journey on learning syntax, OOP, error handling that has Libraries: requests, pandas, json, os.
+This repo will show you my journey on learning python syntax, OOP, error handling that has Libraries: requests, pandas, json, os.
 I'm currently working on my career as an AI Automation engineer